itsschwer/states-and-statuses/README.md

 # states-and-statuses
- A prototype for a generic states and statuses system
+A (very rough)<sup>^</sup> prototype for a compositional states and statuses system in Unity.

+This repository is intended to be used by developers as a reference for a potential implementatoin of finite state machines and status effects.

+Build controls:
+- `LMB`: move towards mouse position
+- `RMB`: dash towards mouse position

+Statuses:
+- Gigantism
+    - Increases character's scale, max 3 stacks (default).
+- Dashless
+    - Temporarily disables character's dash option.
+- Slow
+    - Reduces the character's speed and dash distance.

+<sup>^</sup> *Might be cleaned up in the future, but I'm currently using this to teach someone.*